-Section 3.4.1 The actuary should use experience as analyzed within the insurer's nonguaranteed element framework when setting experience factors underlying the disciplined current scale.
+Section 3.4.1 Assumptions Underlying the Disciplined Current Scale-The actuary should use experience as analyzed within the insurer's nonguaranteed element framework when setting experience factors underlying the disciplined current scale.
 To the extent actual experience is determinable, available, and credible, the actuary should use actual experience when setting experience factors underlying the disciplined current scale.
 When such suitable data are lacking, experience factors should be derived in a reasonable and appropriate manner from actual experience of other similar classes of business.
-Similar classes may be found within the same company, may be found in other companies, or may be from other sources, in that order of preference....
+Similar classes may be found within the same company, may be found in other companies, or may be from other sources, in that order of preference a. the currently payable scale has not been changed since the last certification and the illustration actuary determines that experience since the last certification does not warrant changes in the disciplined current scale that would make it significantly less favorable to the policyholder; or b. the currently payable scale has been changed since the development of the disciplined current scale most recently certified only to the extent that changes are reasonably consistent with changes in experience assumptions underlying the disciplined current scale; or c. the currently payable scale has been made less favorable to the policyholder since the last certification and the change is more than the change in the current experience would dictate.

 Section 3.7 ...
-The disciplined current scale, for a policy in force one year or more, continues to be in compliance with the Model and this standard, if any of the following apply:
+The disciplined current scale, for a policy in-force one year or more, continues to be in compliance with the Model and this standard, if any of the following apply: